Skip to main content

 My Recommendation

-For most rooms, Wipro Smart LED bulbs are perfectly fine.
-I use them in bedrooms and bathrooms.
+For most rooms, Wipro Smart LED bulbs work perfectly fine.
+I use them in bedrooms and bathrooms where response time matters less.
 For the living room where I want better ambiance control and faster response, I invested in Philips Hue.
-A mix-and-match approach gives you the best value.
+Mixing and matching gives you the best value without blowing the budget.

 Smart Plugs: Make Any Device "Smart"

-A smart plug is the most versatile smart home device you can buy.
-Plug any traditional appliance into it, and you can control that appliance through voice commands or automation.
+A smart plug might be the most flexible smart home device you can buy.
+Plug any traditional appliance into it, and suddenly that appliance responds to voice commands and automation schedules.
 I use smart plugs for:

 • Geyser (water heater): Turns on 15 minutes before my alarm goes off, turns off automatically after 30 minutes.
-Saves significant electricity.
+Saves a lot of electricity.

 • Mosquito repellent plugger: Automatically turns on at 7 PM and off at 7 AM.

-• Desk lamp: Part of my "goodnight" routine that turns off all non-essential devices.
+• Desk lamp: Part of my "goodnight" routine that kills all non-essential devices.

 Best Smart Plugs in India